-Since thousands of parcels reconfigure and/or renumber each year, it is necessary to order preliminary and/or final secured property tax roll information for each of the six respective counties that Metropolitan levies standby charges.
-In addition to the secured property tax roll information, there are other forms of media available that are essential to effectively update the parcels that the respective Assessor Offices recognize as being valid each year.
+Since thousands of parcels reconfigure and/or renumber each year, it is necessary to order preliminary and/or final secured Property Tax Roll information for each of the six respective counties that Metropolitan levies the Standby Charge.
+In addition to the secured Property Tax Roll information, there are other forms of media available that are essential to effectively update the parcels that the respective Assessor Offices recognize as being valid each year.
 Summarized in the table below is the electronic media and timeline for ordering this information: